n3worktree-o3/project-self/Learning_strategies/Learning_Strategy.md

 4. Every situation is a oppurtunity to learn and improve
 5. Best way to learning is to  Explore  and best way to explore it to see everything around as that
 6. Nature is the greatest source of Ideas and place to explore
+7. Having too many options is like having no options->so ground your strength